School of Adult and Graduate Education

 Students present at major forensic science conferences, serve in a leadership capacity in the Forensic Science Student Organization (FSSO) and host the College’s annual forensic science symposium, which takes place every spring.

-Almost every student who has graduated from our master’s degree program has found immediate employment related to their MSFS degree after graduation.
+Over 95% of all students who have graduated from our master’s degree program have found immediate employment related to their MSFS degree after graduation.

 Founded in 1867, the College is located in a suburban, park-like setting in Allentown, Pennsylvania.
 Cedar Crest College has recently been recognized as one of the best in the nation by Colleges of Distinction.